Tuition increases on November 12th - Enroll soon to lock in current pricing!

 Before we contact a student about an Academic Integrity concern regarding one of their submissions, multiple staff members review that submission.

-• If a grader or instructor is concerned that a student’s submission closely resembles a classmate’s solution or one presented in an outside source, they flag it for further review.
+• If a grader or instructor is concerned that a student’s submission closely resembles a classmate’s solution or one presented by an outside source, they flag it for further review.

 • The submission is then sent to an online school administrator who is specifically trained and experienced in our policies.
 They will review the submission to determine whether or not it is original work.